Find out how to help your students get into medical school.

 Work experience may be paid, voluntary, or involve observation.
 Students can find work experience in:

-You can find useful tips for your students in our admissions guide.
+You can find useful tips for your students in our Admissions Guide.

-Students can also gain indirect experience by reading good books written by doctors that depict their real experience.
+Students can also gain indirect experience by reading books written by doctors that depict their real experience.

 COVID-19 has made it harder for students to obtain their usual work experience.
 Here are extra tips to help your students: